 2. Bamboo Plant

-The ‘dypsis lutescens’ plant alias bamboo plant, is another plant that looks great in an office environment, and they can grow between 4 to 7 feet tall.
+The ‘dypsis lutescens‘ plant alias bamboo plant, is another plant that looks great in an office environment, and it can grow between 4 to 7 feet tall.

-I would recommend trying and make sure that you give the bamboo plant a couple of daylight each day to enable to plant to thrive.
+I would recommend trying to make sure that you give the bamboo plant a couple of daylight each day to enable to plant to thrive.

 3. Kentia Palm